Aidan-McNay/fast-robots-docs/docs/lab12.rst

-My approach to solving this was to implement the full Bayes filter, where the robot's localization data would be used to update the probability, and the robot would be sent commands as part of the prediction step.
+My approach to solving this was to implement the full Bayes filter, where the robot's localization data would be used to update the probability, and the robot would be sent commands as part of the prediction step (to achieve via PID control).
+This would allow for recovery from errors by localizing (unlike open-loop), as well as reusing and building on code from previous labs.
+While more advanced search/obstacle avoiding algorithms were considered, I ultimately didn't choose them due to the added unnecessary complexity (as no obstacles are in our intended path).

 State Machine
 --------------------------------------------------------------------------